-As a job seeker, your answer will give you a great opportunity to spotlight the skills and experience that make you the ideal candidate for a job.
+As a jobseeker, your answer will give you a great opportunity to spotlight the skills and experience that make you the ideal candidate for a job.
 And because it’s the question most hiring managers lead with, it can also help you get the job interview off on the right foot.

-What you shouldn’t say
+What you shouldn’t say in a job interview